Outreach

 This experience inspires the interest of students in researching and provides them skills beneficial for further study.

-Photo taken at the lab (from left to right: Lihua Jin, Maritza Fuentes, Joy Uchegbu, and Ruth Reyes)
+Photo taken at the lab (from left to right: Lihua Jin, Maritza Fuentes, Joy Uchegbu, Ruth Reyes, and Chen Wei)

 (a) Polydomain (left) and monodomain (right) LCEs. (b) The specimen sprayed with ink ready for DIC test. (c) Setup for DIC measurement.